petli/codplayer/INSTALL.md

     ~/cod/bin/codrestd -c path/to/codrest.conf

+It can be accessed on `http://localhost:8303` if running locally (otherwise substitute the hostname and possibly port number with the correct location).

 Installing the web control widget
 =================================

 The web control widget is a Node.js server, located in `controlwidget`.
 It can be run on any machine which can connect to the ZeroMQ sockets of `codplayerd`.
-There are three installation alternatives, listed below.

-When installed, open `http://hostname:port/` to access the control interface.

-The server does not fork (right now), so it is a good idea to start it in the background and redirect all output to a log file.
-E.g. with a global install:

-    nohup codplayer-control >>/tmp/codctlwidget.log 2>&1 &
+When installed, open `http://localhost:8304/` if running locally (otherwise substitute the hostname and possibly port number with the correct location).

 Getting Node.js